CONTENTS

 liquefied natural gas.

-sense, Mr. Speaker.
-We don’t produce LNG in Saskatchewan.
-You would have to
+makes absolutely no sense, Mr. Speaker.
+We dont produce LNG in Saskatchewan.

-import it, likely by truck from British Columbia or the United States of
+You would have to import it, likely by truck from British Columbia or the

-America.
-It’s 10 times the cost of natural gas, Mr. Speaker, 10 times the cost.
+United States of America.
+Its 10 times the cost of natural gas, Mr. Speaker,

-And then in their plan, what they would do with that LNG that cost 10 times
+10 times the cost.
+And then in their plan, what they would do with that LNG

-what natural gas does, Mr. Speaker, is they would apply the carbon tax to this.
+that cost 10 times what natural gas does, Mr. Speaker, is they would apply the

-Carla
+Carla Beck:

 Okay, Mr. Speaker, a little advice for the Premier.
 If he needs to be on his

 phone scrolling instead of doing his job, I suggest he go and look at gridandgrowth.ca, Mr. Speaker.
-It’s there for him.
+Its there for him.
 Because

-those lines, Mr. Speaker, show that he hasn’t even read that plan.
+those lines, Mr. Speaker, show that he hasnt even read that plan.

-things that he should be paying attention to in this province right now, we’re
+Mr. Speaker, turning to things that he should be paying attention to in this

-also bringing to light an absolutely devastating memo showing that young babies
+province right now, were also bringing to light an absolutely devastating memo

-in Regina will no longer be able to receive critical, life-saving surgeries.
+showing that young babies in Regina will no longer be able to receive critical,

-Mr. Speaker, these littlest ones instead will be forced onto the highway or
+life-saving surgeries.
+Mr. Speaker, these littlest ones instead will be forced

-onto a helicopter to Saskatoon.
-We’ve already heard from those front-line
+onto the highway or onto a helicopter to Saskatoon.
+Weve already heard from

-Saskatchewan health care get so bad?
+that Premier let Saskatchewan health care get so bad?

-I recognize the Minister of Health.
+Minister of Health.

-Jeremy Cockrill: —
+Hon.
+Jeremy Cockrill:

 Thank you, Mr. Speaker.
-Mr. Speaker, I’d like to have the opportunity to answer
+Mr. Speaker, Id like to have the opportunity to answer

 the question from the Leader of the Opposition, Mr. Speaker.
 The pediatric teams in Regina do nearly 2,000 pediatric surgeries every single year for pediatric patients in the southern half of the province,

 Mr. Speaker.
-What’s being referred to here is a very small subset — roughly a
+Whats being referred to here is a very small subset roughly a

 case, maybe two cases a month, Mr. Speaker.

-know-how at the Jim Pattison Children’s Hospital in Saskatoon.
-That’s exactly
+have the expertise and the know-how at the Jim Pattison Childrens Hospital in

-why this government built the Jim Pattison Children’s Hospital, so we could be
+Saskatoon.
+Thats exactly why this government built the Jim Pattison Childrens

-that children in this province get the care that they need in this province and
+subspecialists to ensure that children in this province get the care that they

-don’t have to travel out of province like they used to.
+need in this province and dont have to travel out of province like they used

-I recognize the member from Regina
+member from Regina Elphinstone-Centre.

-Meara
+Meara Conway:

 Mr. Speaker, a little advice for this government, advice for free.
 Get off